0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

         └── SHARE
 ```
 The share appears to host folders for different services under the Automation/Ansible folder.
-If you are unfamiliar with [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), know that it is essentially software used to automate various tasks.
+If you are unfamiliar with [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), just know that it is essentially software used to automate various tasks.
-It is often used by development teams and IT professionals to automatically deploy, maintain, update and manage software/system components and configurations amongst other uses.
+It is often used by development teams and IT professionals to automatically deploy, maintain, update and manage software/system components and configurations.
 That being said, the PWM folder looks interesting.
-With some luck, there may be stored credentials to the PWM login page that we found.
+With some luck, there may be stored credentials for the configuration page.
 It's also worth noting the ADCS folder.
 There's a good chance ADCS is installed on the DC.
 We can keep this in mind but for now, let's check the PWM folder.

 The ```Automation/Ansible/PWM/ansible_inventory``` file seems to contain winrm credentials.